dylski/PaperPiAI/README.md

 in a RPi 4 or 5 you can speed it up by appending ` -- -j4`  or ` -- -all` to
 the `cmake --build . --config Release` lines in `install.sh`.
 This instructs the compiler to use four cores or all cores, respectively.
 This speed up does not work on the RPi Zero 2 as it only has 512MB RAM.
+Also note that 8GB of model parameters will be downloaded.
+Depending on your wifi signal and braodband speed this can also take a long time.
+It is recommended to position the RPi such that the e-ink display does not impair the wifi signal!

 Once installed, you need to edit the `installed_dir` path in `PaperPiAI/src/generate_picture.py` to point to you installed everything, i.e.